William D. Coolidge: Improved X-ray tube

-In 1913 he invented the Coolidge tube, an X-ray tube with an improved cathode for use in X-ray machines that allowed for more intense visualization of deep-seated anatomy and tumors.
+In 1913 he invented the Coolidge tube (hot cathode tube), an X-ray tube with an improved cathode for use in X-ray machines that allowed for more intense visualization of deep-seated anatomy and tumors.
 The Coolidge tube, which also utilized a tungsten filament, was a major development in the then-nascent medical specialty of radiology (US patent filed in 1913 and granted as US Patent 1,203,495 in 1916).
 Its basic design is still in use.
 He also invented the first rotating anode X-ray tube.

 Awards

-The American Academy of Arts and Sciences awarded Coolidge the Rumford Prize in 1914.
+The American Academy of Arts and Sciences, of which he was a member, awarded Coolidge the Rumford Prize in 1914.
+He was elected to the United States National Academy of Sciences in 1925.
 Coolidge was awarded the American Institute of Electrical Engineers Edison Medal in 1927 For his contributions to the incandescent electric lighting and the X-rays art.
 He rejected this prestigious award in 1926 on the basis that his ductile tungsten patent (1913) was ruled by court as invalid.
 He was awarded the Howard N. Potts Medal in 1926 and the Louis E. Levy Medal in 1927.
+He was elected to the American Philosophical Society in 1938.
 Coolidge was awarded the Faraday Medal in 1939.
 He was awarded the Franklin Medal in 1944.
 The city of Remscheid awarded him with the Röntgen Medal for his invention of the hot cathode X-ray tube in 1963.
 In 1975 he was elected to the National Inventors Hall of Fame, shortly before his death at age 101 in Schenectady, New York.